 The DCC receives it, completes Critical Service Request processing and sends an ‘Arm Load Switch/ Valve’ (ECS44) Commands to the Electricity Smart Meter or ‘Arm Load Switch / Valve’ (GCS39) to the Gas Smart Meter.

+For SMETS2+:

 The Gas Smart Meter receives the Command and executes it first by checking the current Supply State.

 If the state of the supply is Enabled or Armed, the Smart Meter: